Prince Philip, Duke of Edinburgh: Personality and image

 Philip typically walked a few steps behind Elizabeth in public.

-Philip's down-to-earth manner was attested to by a White House butler, who recalled that, on a visit in 1976, Philip engaged him and a fellow butler in a conversation and poured them drinks.
+Philip's down-to-earth manner was attested to by a White House butler, who recalled that, during a visit in 1976, Philip engaged him and a fellow butler in conversation and poured them drinks.
 (Note: The elderly retired butler quoted in the Guardian article was mistaken: the Queen and the Duke visited the White House in July 1976, during the term of President Ford, not President Carter.)
 As well as having a reputation for bluntness and plain speaking, Philip was noted for occasionally making observations and jokes that were construed as funny or typical for someone of his age and background by some, but as gaffes, awkward, politically incorrect, or even offensive by others.
 In an address to the General Dental Council in 1960, he jokingly coined a new word for his blunders: "Dontopedalogy is the science of opening your mouth and putting your foot in it, a science which I have practised for a good many years."
-Later in life, he suggested his comments may have contributed to the perception that he was "a cantankerous old sod".
+Later in life, he suggested that his comments may have contributed to the perception that he was "a cantankerous old sod".